kumkumk/Data-Engineer-Internship-Assignment/README.md

 ## Getting Started
 There are 2 py scripts : wiki-scrape.py and nyt.py
-wiki-scrape.py contains the code for scraping data about top cities from Wikipedia nyt.py contains code to collect data about US cities from NYT search API responses in JSON Output : collected data is written to  csv files ready to be uploaded to BigQuery table
+1.wiki-scrape.py contains the code for scraping data about top cities from Wikipedia 2.nyt.py contains code to collect data about US cities from NYT search API responses in JSON 3.Output : collected data is written to  csv files ready to be uploaded to BigQuery table

 ### Wikipedia Web Scraping
 the wiki-scrape.py returns multiple csv files: